COSMEcontrol/Raspbian-PREEMPT_RT/README.md

 RaspbianRT
 =================
-Patch Raspbian OS with official Linux Real Time patches, compile and run into Raspberry Pi.
+Patch Raspbian OS with RT-Preempt Patches, compile and run into Raspberry Pi.

 Features
 ========